MHuiG/MHuiG/AWESOME-STARS.md

 ## JavaScript

+- [iptv-org/iptv](https://github.com/iptv-org/iptv) - Collection of publicly available IPTV channels from all over the world
 - [js-cool/js.cool](https://github.com/js-cool/js.cool) - 为国人开源项目提供免费的子域名（自 2020 年 8 月起）
 - [awesome-selfhosted/awesome-selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted on your own servers
 - [tipsy/bubbly-bg](https://github.com/tipsy/bubbly-bg) - Beautiful bubbly backgrounds in less than 1kB (750 bytes gzipped)